Friendship In Action is committed to supporting youth mental health through a variety of participatory programs.

 Our current in-school programming has been suspended due to the COVID-19 pandemic.
 If you would like to arrange an independent group, facilitated on a virtual platform, please contact firstname.lastname@example.org Enquiries from youth and adults are welcomed.

-On-line groups are held on a bi-weekly basis, during the mornings and evenings, and run for 1 hour.
+On-line groups for Moms Dads, Grandparents, and Caregivers, as well as Teachers and College/University Students, are held on a bi-weekly basis, during the mornings and evenings, and run for 1 hour.
 (Attend one, several or all)

 FIA believes in the ethos that ‘it takes a village to raise a child’ by recognizing those who are responsible for the children we usually work with.

-Small on-line groups (min 4 – max 12) are facilitated by FIA-trained team members to provide a safe, confidential space to come together to speak about what they’re feeling and experiencing, share similar challenges and support each other in whatever way possible.
+Small on-line groups (min 4 – max 12) are facilitated by FIA-trained team members to provide a safe, confidential space to come together to speak about what you are feeling and experiencing, share similar challenges and support each other in whatever way possible.

 For more information please email: email@example.com